-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Woodfin is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Woodfin isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Woodfin are a mix of both white- and blue-collar jobs.
 Overall, Woodfin is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Woodfin who work in sales jobs (16.56%), office and administrative support (15.36%), and food service (8.88%).
+There are especially a lot of people living in Woodfin who work in office and administrative support (16.97%), sales jobs (16.02%), and teaching (7.67%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.94% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Woodfin telecommute to their jobs.
+Overall, about 8.94% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small town, Woodfin does not have a public transit system used by locals to get to and from work.

-The percentage of people in Woodfin who are college-educated is somewhat higher than the average US community of 21.84%: 25.59% of adults in Woodfin have at least a bachelor's degree.
+The overall education level of Woodfin is somewhat higher than in the average US city of 21.84%: 26.62% of adults 25 and older in the town have at least a bachelor's degree.

-The per capita income in Woodfin in 2010 was $23,222, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $92,888 for a family of four.
+The per capita income in Woodfin in 2010 was $21,570, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $86,280 for a family of four.
 However, Woodfin contains both very wealthy and poor people as well.

 Woodfin is a somewhat ethnically-diverse town.
 The people who call Woodfin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodfin residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Woodfin include German, English, Scots-Irish, and Scottish.

 The most common language spoken in Woodfin is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Italian.